bigchaindb/bigchaindb/k8s/nginx-api/container/README.md

    connections that are using resources over a threshold.

-### Step 1: Build the Latest Container
+### Step 1: Build and Push the Latest Container

-Run `docker build -t bigchaindb/nginx:1.0 .` from this folder.

-Optional: Upload container to Docker Hub:
-`docker push bigchaindb/nginx:1.0`
+Use the `docker_build_and_push.bash` script to build the latest docker image and upload it to Docker Hub.
+Ensure that the image tag is updated to a new version number to properly reflect any changes made to the container.

 ### Step 2: Run the Container